OpenBCI/Documentation/websitev2/docs/Cyton/05-Cyton_Board_Programming_Tutorial.md

 When you are happy with the code, you will have to put the 32bit board into bootloader mode.
 We don't have a way to remotely reset the chipKIT compatible IC, so you have to do it manually.

 -   If you're uploading firmware 3.x.x, you'll need to make sure you have the WiFi library installed before uploading the firmware.
-To do this, go to Sketch &gt; Include Library &gt; Manage Libraries...
+To do this, go to `Sketch > Include Library > Manage Libraries`.

 -   Then, in the search field in the upper right, type OpenBCI WiFi.